 There are several specific rules that apply for issuance of EAD for those who file concurrent I-140/I-485 applications.

 - An applicant can apply for an EAD either along with an I-485 application or any time after that as long as an I-485 application is pending.
-If the EAD is not issued by USCIS service center within 90 days, an applicant can obtain interim EAD at the local district office.
+If the EAD is not issued by USCIS service center within 90 days, an applicant can obtain an interim EAD at the local district office.

-- EAD is issued “valid from the date of decision” and does not retroactively go back to the expiration date of the current EAD, if you are renewing EAD.
+- EAD is issued “valid from the date of decision” and does not retroactively go back to the expiration date of the current EAD if you are renewing EAD.
 If there is a gap between two EADs, and if the applicant works during that period, that would be considered as an unauthorized employment.

 Using the receipt number, you can track your case status.
-Alternatively, you can also call National Customer Service Center at (800) 375-5283.
+Alternatively, you can also call the National Customer Service Center at (800) 375-5283.

 Once your petition is approved, USCIS will send you a plastic EAD card.

 If you have not received a decision within 90 days (30 days asylum-based application) of receipt of a properly filed EAD application, you can get an interim EAD by appearing in person at a USCIS local office.
-You must bring proof of your identity and any notices that you have received from USCIS regarding your EAD application, such as EAD application receipt notice.
+You must bring proof of your identity and any notices that you have received from USCIS regarding your EAD application, such as the EAD application receipt notice.
 You can alternatively call the USCIS National Customer Service Center at (800) 375-5283.

-Interim EAD will be granted for a period not to exceed 240 days and is subject to the conditions noted on the document.
+An interim EAD will be granted for a period not to exceed 240 days and is subject to the conditions noted on the document.

-Eligible persons can apply for renewal of EAD before or after the expiration of previous EAD issued under the same category.
+Eligible persons can apply for renewal of EAD before or after the expiration of the previous EAD issued under the same category.

-You can NOT apply for the renewal of EAD more than 180 days before the original EAD expires.
+You CANNOT apply for the renewal of EAD more than 180 days before the original EAD expires.

-Procedure for filing the renewal of EAD is the same as new EAD, except that you need to provide the copy (front and back) of previous EAD while applying.
+Procedure for filing the renewal of EAD is the same as new EAD, except that you need to provide the copy (front and back) of the previous EAD while applying.

-If your EAD is lost, stolen or destroyed, you may request a replacement EAD by applying again and paying a filing fee.
+If your EAD is lost, stolen, or destroyed, you may request a replacement EAD by applying again and paying a filing fee.